 Matthew Hyland is the Chef-Owner of three unique pizzerias in New York City: Pizza Loves Emily, Emmy Squared and Violet.
-Hyland met his wife in college, in Rhode Island, and their mutual love of pizza has turned into a successful series of businesses.
+Hyland met his wife, Emily, in college, in Rhode Island, and their mutual love of pizza has turned into a successful series of businesses.
 At Pizza Loves Emily, they focus on wood-fired artisan pies; at Emmy Squared (with locations in Brooklyn, Manhattan and Nashville) it’s all about Detroit-inspired square pies with caramelized cheese borders.
 Their latest project – Violet – honors the Providence, RI tradition of grilled pizza, which started at Al Forno.

 I travel to Seattle to talk with former Chicagoan Dave Lichterman, a computer science engineer who worked for Amazon for about eight years before deciding to pursue his lifelong passion of pizza making.
 Dave has two businesses – Windy City Pie and Breezy Town Pizza – where he and his staff experiment with homemade giardiniera, cooked pineapple, sausage ground in-house and candied bacon as toppings, while also using all-natural sourdough starters and other artisan techniques to create their deep, pan pizzas.